-Talk to your child's doctor about whether your child is at risk.
+Talk to your doctor about whether you or your family is at risk for lead poisoning.
 During a routine health exam, the risk for lead exposure can be evaluated by answering questions about family members' living and working conditions.
 The doctor may then decide whether blood lead levels should be measured.

 The U.S. Occupational Health and Safety Administration (OSHA) requires companies to test the blood of employees who work with lead.
 OSHA sets industry standards to protect workers.

 Adults who do not work with lead usually are not tested for lead poisoning.
 If you are pregnant or trying to become pregnant, you may want to ask your doctor about your risk for lead poisoning.
 A pregnant woman who is exposed to lead can pass it to her baby (fetus).
 Lead can also be passed to a baby through the mother's breast milk.
 The U.S. Preventive Services Task Force (USPSTF) does not recommend routine testing of blood lead levels in pregnant women who don't have symptoms.footnote 1

 Children should be checked, no matter what their age, if they have been exposed to lead or if they have symptoms that could be caused by lead poisoning.

 If the answers to the following questions are "yes" or "I don't know," a lead test may need to be done.

 The USPSTF does not recommend:footnote 1